wisphill/yuu_academy/_aws_iam/AWS Organization.md

+---
+layout: post
+description: AWS Organization is an organization that can include lots of AWS accounts and it has some benefits
+---

 #aws #iam #organization

 AWS Organization is an organization that can include lots of AWS accounts and it has some benefits